PX4/PX4-Devguide/en/concept/architecture.md

 There are 2 different ways that a module can be executed:
 - **Tasks**: The module runs in its own task with its own stack and process priority.
-- **Work queues**: The module runs on a shared task, meaning that it does not own a stack.
+- **Work queue tasks**: The module runs on a shared work queue, sharing the same stack and work queue thread priority as other modules on the queue.
+  - All the tasks must behave co-operatively as they cannot interrupt each other.
-  Multiple modules can run on the same stack with a single priority per work queue.
+  - Multiple *work queue tasks* can run on a queue, and there can be multiple queues.

-  A task is scheduled by specifying a fixed time in the future, or via uORB topic update callback.
+  - A *work queue task* is scheduled by specifying a fixed time in the future, or via uORB topic update callback.

-  The advantage is that it uses less RAM and potentially less task switches, but the task is not allowed to sleep or poll on a message, or do blocking IO (such as reading from a file).
+  The advantage of running modules on a work queue is that it uses less RAM, and potentially results in fewer task switches.
+The disadvantages are that *work queue tasks* are not allowed to sleep or poll on a message, or do blocking IO (such as reading from a file).
   Long-running tasks (doing heavy computation) should potentially also run in a separate task or at least a separate work queue.

 > **Note** Tasks running on a work queue do not show up in [`uorb top`](../middleware/modules_communication.md#uorb) (only the work queues themselves can be seen - e.g. as `wq:lp_default`).